mkumar73/mkumar73/README.md

 -->

 - 👨🏻‍💻 I'm a data scientist / machine learning engineer.
-- 🔭 I’m working on application of NAS for time series forecasting.
+- 🔭 I’m working on application of NAS and Meta-Learning.
 - Hobbies: 📷 Photography, follow Formula 1 🏎